-20. CONSIDERATIONS ON THE LETTER OF DECEMBER 13, 2017 OF THE CHAIRMAN OF THE CORPORATE GOVERNANCE COMMITTEE
+20. CONSIDERATIONS ON THE LETTER OF DECEMBER 21, 2018 OF THE CHAIRPERSON OF THE CORPORATE GOVERNANCE COMMITTEE

-The recommendations contained in the letter of December 13, 2017 of the Chairman of the Corporate Governance Committee concerning the issue of corporate governance were brought to the attention of the Board of Directors at the meeting of March 15, 2018 and, therefore, on reviewing the results of the self-assessment which was carried out in February 2018.
-On this occasion the Board of Directors, taking account of the recommendations, decided - with regards to the pre-Board meeting information, the assessments of the independence requirement and the Board review activities - to not undertake further initiatives to those currently implemented or underway, in compliance with these and, with regards to the other areas of improvement suggested by the Committee, i.e. the claw-back clauses, the Appointments and Remuneration Committee and succession plans, to not undertake for the moment specific actions for the reasons indicated in the corresponding paragraphs of the Corporate Governance and Ownership Structure Report and of the Remuneration Report.
+The recommendations contained in the letter of December 21, 2018 of the Chairperson of the Corporate Governance Committee concerning the issue of corporate governance were brought to the attention of the Board of Directors at the meeting of March 14, 2019 and, therefore, on reviewing the results of the self-assessment which was carried out in February 2019.
+On this occasion, the Board of Directors, taking account of the recommendations, decided that almost all recommendations had been implemented by Avio and will not undertake further initiatives to those already implemented or underway, since it is compliant with these and, for the moment, will not undertake specific actions for the reasons indicated in the corresponding paragraphs of the Corporate Governance and Ownership Structure Report and of the Remuneration Report.